audreynjiraini/Pitch/README.md

 ## Known Bugs
 Some tests are not running.
-On the sign-up page, it does not show a successful sign up message but the users are created and can log in.

 ## Contact Information
 If you need clarification on any aspect, feel free to reach me via email at audreynjiraini@gmail.com